• Login

 Plain Language in academic writing (part 2)

-by Anna171 | 10 January, 2023 | Academic writing, Editing and Proofreading, Language, PEGblog, Plain Language
+by Anna171 | 10 January, 2023 | Academic writing, Editing and proofreading, Language, PEGblog, Plain language

 In part 1 of this post, I discussed some of the problems of the lack of clarity and of verbosity that are common in academic writing.
 What follows are some examples of typical constructions that can be greatly improved in clarity and simplified by applying Plain...